LimePoint/opschain/docs/getting_started/README.md

 Create this change?
 Yes
 ```

 An informational table and step tree will be displayed.
-Each step in an OpsChain change is executed within its Docker container, ensuring its isolation from the host system and other running changes.
+Each step in an OpsChain change is executed within its own container, ensuring its isolation from the host system and other running changes.

 #### View change logs